placeholder

 • Stay healthy.
 Maintaining good overall health is a good way to prevent health effects resulting from short-term exposure to air pollution.

 • People who smoke should avoid smoking when the air is smoky and consider nicotine replacement therapy to manage cravings.
-For more information on free resources visit BC Smoking Cessation Program and quitnow.ca.
+For more information on free resources visit BC Smoking Cessation program and quitnow.ca.

 • Outdoor workers can visit Work Safe BC’s wildfire smoke: Frequently asked questions.